Sustaining PLC at Work® Model Agenda

 Moving Beyond “PLC Lite”: Nurturing Full Commitment to the PLC Process

-Thirty years ago, Richard DuFour and Robert Eaker wrote the first book on PLC at Work®.
+More than 20 years ago, Richard DuFour and Robert Eaker wrote the first book on PLC at Work.
 The PLC process is the most promising way to improve student learning, yet many schools remain stalled at the beginning stages of implementation.
 Why does this reality of “PLC lite” still plague our profession?
 Without exception, schools that use this model to transform their practice have one thing in common: effective leadership.
 Anthony Muhammad explores keys to transition a school or district into a model PLC.